Local deformation rings and a Breuil-M\'{e}zard conjecture when l\neq p: Abstract

 \section{Abstract}

-We compute the deformation rings of two dimensional $\bmod \; l$ representations of $\Gal (\bar{F}/F)$ with fixed inertial type, for $l$ an odd prime, $p$ a prime distinct from $l$, and $F/\QQ_p$ a finite extension.
-We show that in this setting (when $p$ is also odd) an analogue of the Breuil--M\'{e}zard conjecture of \cite{BreuilMezard2002-Multiplicities} holds, relating the special fibres of these deformation rings to the $\bmod \; l$ reduction of certain irreducible representations of $GL_2(\OO_F)$.
+We compute the deformation rings of two dimensional mod $l$ representations of $\Gal (\bar{F}/F)$ with fixed inertial type, for $l$ an odd prime, $p$ a prime distinct from $l$, and $F/\QQ_p$ a finite extension.
+We show that in this setting an analogue of the Breuil--M\'{e}zard conjecture holds, relating the special fibres of these deformation rings to the mod $l$ reduction of certain irreducible representations of $GL_2(\Oc_F)$.

-\section{Introduction.}
+\section{Introduction}